 Currently Enrolling Trials

 Trizivir tablets contain three nucleoside analogues; abacavir sulfate (Ziagen), lamivudine (Epivir or 3TC) and zidovudine (Retrovir, ZDV or azidothymidine).
 This combination therapy has been developed to simplify the dosing regimen for HIV patients.
-It is available by prescription only and is not indicated for pediatric patients.
-Severe hypersensitivity warnings have been posted.
-Please note these warnings and notify a physician immediately if signs occur.

 Mechanism of Action